Rajendra Arlekar

-Rajendra Vishwanath Arlekar (born 23 April 1954) is an Indian politician who is currently the Governor of Kerala from 2 Jan 2025.
-Previously, he was the 29th Governor of Bihar and the 21st Governor of Himachal Pradesh, being the first Governor of Himachal Pradesh from Goa.
-He was also a Cabinet Minister in the Government of Goa and a former speaker of the Goa Legislative Assembly.
-He is a leader of BJP.
+Rajendra Vishwanath Arlekar (born 23 April 1954) is an Indian politician who has served as the Governor of Kerala since January 2025.
+He took additional charge as the Governor of Tamil Nadu on 12 March 2026.
+Previously, he had served as the Governor of Bihar and Himachal Pradesh.
+A member of the Bharatiya Janata Party, he was elected twice to the Goa Legislative Assembly.
+He served as a cabinet minister in the Government of Goa from 2015 to 2017 and was the speaker of the Goa assembly from 2012 to 2015.

-Early life
+Early and personal life

-Arlekar was born on 23 April 1954 at Panaji, Goa, to Vishwanath Arlekar and Tilomattama.
-He did his schooling at St. Joseph’s Institute, Vasco Da Gama, and completed his degree in commerce from MES College, Vasco Da Gama.

-Arlekar is married to Anagha Arlekar and has two children.
+Arlekar was born at Nova Goa, Portuguese India (present-day Panaji, Goa), to Vishwanath Arlekar and Tilomattama.
+He completed his schooling at St. Joseph’s Institute in Vasco da Gama and then did his degree in Commerce from M.E.S.
+College in Zuarinagar.
+He belongs to the Dalit community.
+He is married to Anagha and has two children.